bartengine27/hostr/README_OVH.md

     After completing these steps, ensure the VM can access the Internet by performing a simple test, such as pinging an external site (ping google.com) from within the VM.
 If there are connectivity issues, double-check the MAC address and network configuration settings.

+## Proxmox network partitioning

+Partitioning your network for VMs and containers in Proxmox that offer different services involves considerations for scalability, security, manageability, and performance.
+The optimal network partition strategy depends on several factors, including the size of your environment, the nature of the applications, security requirements, and how the services interact with each other.
+Here are a few approaches and their implications:

+1. One Subnet per Application

+    Pros:

+      * **Isolation**: Ensures complete isolation between different applications, improving security by limiting the blast radius in case of a compromise.
+      * **Simplification**: Simplifies network policies and firewall rules specific to each application, making it easier to manage permissions and access control on a per-application basis.

+    Cons:

+      * **Potential Overhead**: Could lead to an increase in the number of subnets to manage, especially if you have a large number of small applications.
+      * **Inter-Application Communication**: If applications need to communicate with each other, this approach might complicate networking rules and routing configurations.

+2. One Subnet per Service Type

+    Pros:

+      * **Standardization**: Groups similar services together, which can simplify the management of network policies for those service types (e.g., all web servers in one subnet).
+      * **Efficiency in Scaling**: Makes scaling a particular service type easier, as new instances can be added to the existing subnet dedicated to that service.

+    Cons:

+      * **Risk of Cross-Service Compromise**: If one service is compromised, it could potentially jeopardize other services within the same subnet.
+      * **Complexity in Inter-Service Communication**: Requires careful planning of network routes and firewalls when services in different subnets need to communicate.

+3. Hybrid Approach

+    A hybrid approach combines elements of both strategies.
+Critical services or those requiring high security might be isolated in their own subnets, while less critical or similar functional services share subnets.
+This approach allows for a balance between manageability and security.

+    Pros:

+    * **Flexibility**: Offers a compromise between isolation and manageability, allowing for security policies to be finely tuned based on the risk and interaction between services.
+    * **Efficient Resource Utilization**: Can reduce the number of subnets needed while still maintaining a level of isolation for sensitive components.

+    Cons:

+      * **Complexity**: May require more sophisticated network planning and firewall configurations to ensure secure communication across services and applications.

+4. Considerations for VLANs and Firewalls

+     Regardless of the approach, using VLANs can further segment the network physically or logically, adding an additional layer of isolation.
+Implementing firewalls between subnets (or VLANs) to manage and monitor the traffic flow between services is also critical for securing your network.

+5. Cloud-Native Network Policies

+    If you're using containers, especially in a Kubernetes environment, consider leveraging cloud-native network policies for granular control over inter-container communication.
+These policies can define how groups of pods (a pod is a group of one or more containers) communicate with each other and other network endpoints.

+The best approach depends on your specific needs and constraints.
+A smaller setup might opt for simplicity with fewer subnets, while a larger, security-sensitive environment might require a more complex, hybrid approach for finer-grained control and isolation.
+In all cases, consider future growth, the potential need for inter-service communication, and the security implications of your network partitioning strategy.

 ```mermaid
 graph TD
     ProxmoxHost(Proxmox Host)